-We recently experienced losing power at home, specifically our gas-powered heat, for a few days while away on vacation.
+We experienced losing power at home, specifically our gas-powered heat, for a few days while away on vacation.
 In the aftermath, I got to thinking about how I could have been better prepared.

 A backup generator wouldn’t have helped in this instance because we didn’t lose electricity.
 Rather, it was our gas-fueled heating system that stopped working.
 And, because it was very cold, several of our water pipes burst once the temperature rose.
 The ensuing flooding caused a lot of damage.